 Inflammation is the bodys natural defence mechanism to fight off foreign bacteria, viruses and infections.
 The immune system will trigger an inflammatory response releasing white blood cells when it senses foreign organisms attacking a certain part of the body.
 In some cases, mainly autoimmunde disorders; the usually reliable immune system can trigger an infammatory response even when there is no sign of bacteria or viruses in the body.
 This means that the body is essentially trying to fight an infection that does not exist, which can then start to damage it's own tissues.

-Anti inflammatory medications such as Naproxen are then prescribed to prevent the immune system from attacking it's own tissues and cause permament joint issues if left untreated.
+Anti inflammatory medications over the counter such as Naproxen are then prescribed to prevent the immune system from attacking it's own tissues and cause permament joint issues if left untreated.

 What conditions can be helped with an anti-inflammatory diet?